vygr/ChrysaLisp/STATUS.md

 Added DIARY.md doc to show the creation of a new feature as it happens !

+New autogen of COMMANDS.md via 'make docs' for all the commands in 'cmd/' folder.

 ------

 Created standard File picker, added demo Files browser and used picker to